abdelghanix10/Modern-Stunning-Landing-Page-Using-HTML-CSS-GSAP-JS/README.md

 ## License

 This project is for educational and demonstration purposes.
-Feel free to use and modify as needed."
+Feel free to use and modify as needed.